hanifahdwis/DAA_Quiz2_Intercity-Path-Finder/README.md

 # Intercity Path Finder

-**Intercity Path Finder** is a web-based tool designed to demonstrate the **Breadth-First Search (BFS)** algorithm by calculating the shortest route between various cities in East Java, Indonesia.
+**Intercity Path Finder** is a web-based tool designed to demonstrate the **Breadth-First Search (BFS)** algorithm by calculating the shortest route between various cities.

 ## Overview